 Buttermilk brine: Combining buttermilk with salt and seasonings creates a brine that tenderizes the meat, thanks to buttermilk's natural acidity.

-🍊 Brine ingredients
+Brine ingredients

 - Brown sugar.
+To balance the salt

-- Garlic cloves - use fresh cloves, not garlic powder.
+- Garlic cloves.
+Use fresh cloves, not garlic powder.

 - Aromatics.
 I used fresh rosemary and fresh thyme.

 - Whole black peppercorns.
+Whole black peppercorns for a subtle, deep spice.

 - Bay leaves.
+Just three is all you need.

 See the printable recipe card below for the full list of ingredients and quantities.